Skip to main content

 You can access the Highlight in preview options by clicking the cogwheel icon.
 These switches allow you to highlight elements directly in the preview with different colors.

-This visual feedback makes it easy to spot changes or additions.
+Visual feedback from highlighting makes it easy to spot changes or additions.

 Search, sorting, and filtering